singnet/dev-portal/docs/ai-consumers/create-a-wallet.md

 # Hero section
 title: How to Create a Wallet
-description: Create a wallet so you can interact with the Ethereum blockchain
+description: Create a wallet so you can interact with the Ethereum Blockchain

 # extralink box
 extralink: